Mimik Studio: Automating Phonetic Transcription for Speech-Language Pathologists

 Problem

 The team had moved past the discovery phase, completing user interviews with other SLPs and synthesizing the results.
 They had also finished a low-fidelity prototype of the most foundational pages for the application and started the development of the LLM that would power the transcription.
-My role was to continue working on the design, consulting the completed research.
+My role was to continue working on the design, informed by the completed research.

 Goals & Tasks